MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 - **Binary Diff with Previous One (bsdiff)**: The kernel supports binary diff operations (using ``bsdiff``) to only transmit changes between application files (``.fo``) versions rather than full file transfers.
   This significantly reduces bandwidth requirements and speeds up deployment processes.
-  This mode assumes that the previous application file (``.fo``) has been stored on the device beforehand.
+  This mode assumes that the previous version of the application file (``.fo``) has been stored on the device beforehand.

 The diagram below schematizes the flow when performing a differential application update.
 It assumes that: